zamazan4ik/awesome-pgo/article/article.md

 TODO

 TODO: Hardware support - Add a note about missing BRS support on Zen 3 desktop CPUs required for AutoFDO: https://discord.com/channels/636084430946959380/930647188944613406/1175827177405698170
+TODO: Add a note about unavailable LBR in virtual machines (that can limit AutoFDO usage in virtualized envs)

 ### Common PGO problems